That age-old question about age. What is the best age to take a child to Walt Disney World?

 The Downsides to Taking Kids 4 – 7 Year Olds to Walt Disney World

-They have opinions; They start having their own opinions on what they want to do which can lead to upset.
+They have opinions; they start having their own opinions on what they want to do which can lead to upset.
 Which isn’t a huge issue if you’re plan is “just go with the flow” but if you’re truly honest with yourself, that’s not what a Walt Disney World holiday is.
-You want to pack everything in.
+You want to pack everything in and they won't always be happy about that.

 Lots of waiting around; There is a lot of waiting.
 There is no way around it and even by seven, kids struggle to wait in long queues when it’s really hot.